Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Choose wicking fabric that moves with you, and just enough coverage to prevent chafing from other layers and your backpack.

-These ExOfficio Give-N-Go briefs are a nice option, ticking all the boxes for hiking women:
+Explore your ExOfficio options, a brand known to tick all the boxes for hiking women:

-REI is carrying more and more options for women, and this page will be updated for you as the seasons roll along.
+REI Co-op is carrying more and more extended sizing options for women, and this page will be updated for you as the seasons roll along.

 Contact me here if you'd like more information on technical details, or how this clothing would perform on your preferred hiking trails.
 I'm always glad to help!